Rajshree

-Rajashree Shantaram (born 8 October 1944), known as Rajshree, is an Indian actress of Bollywood.
+Rajashree Shantaram, known mononymously as Rajshree, is an Indian actress.
 She is best known for her work in the movies Janwar and Brahmachari.

 Personal life

-Rajshree is the daughter of acclaimed Indian filmmaker V. Shantaram and actress Jayshree, second wife of V. Shantaram.
+Rajshree is the daughter of acclaimed Indian filmmaker V. Shantaram and actress Jayshree, his second wife.
 Her brother Kiran Shantaram was a former Sheriff of Mumbai.
+She is of Marathi descent.
+Her father's side practiced Jainism.

 While shooting with Raj Kapoor in America for the film Around the World, she met American student Greg Chapman.
-The two married three years later, in an Indian ceremony that lasted five days.
+The two married three years later, on 28 November 1967 in an Indian ceremony that lasted five days.
 She went with her husband to permanently live in America.
-They have one daughter.
-They live in Los Angeles.
+They have one daughter and live in Los Angeles.

 She has been living in America for the last 30 years running a very successful custom clothing business with her husband, while still maintaining her interest in films.
 She was an assistant director on Hack-O-Lantern, Tainted Love and Monsoon and has done narration on a children's video titled "Ashok By Another Name".